yasminehelmy2001/Embedded_Linux/EmbeddedLinux/EmbeddedLinux_Task4/README.md

 ## 1) Static Library Application for ATMEGA32

-1. First we created a soft link for the avr gcc in order to write "avr-gcc" instead of the pull path while running it
+1. Created a soft link for the avr gcc in order to write "avr-gcc" instead of the pull path while running it

    ​	`sudo ln -s ~/x-tools/avr/bin/avr-gcc /usr/my-avr-gcc`

-2. We then compiled our .c's to get our .o's
+2. Compiled our .c's to get our .o's

        `avr-gcc -c DIO.c -I ./Include`